 During the 2020-2021 academic year President Frances Bronet continues to address the Pratt community through letters, videos, and conversations.
 View the Office of the President for updated media.

-President Frances Bronet addresses the Pratt Institute community in this video message as we work together to move forward through collaboration, empathy, and understanding.
+On March 20, 2020 President Frances Bronet addressed the Pratt Institute community in this video message as we work together to move forward through collaboration, empathy, and understanding.

 Hello dear friends,

 We have been through so many unexpected and unprecedented changes in the past month with the rapid march of COVID19.